 You want to scale up your organization, deploy software quickly, and ensure speedy deliveries but aren’t sure what to do with microservices and containers.
-If you’re tired of writing code from scratch and want to break down software development into independent granular components that are scalable in nature, then microservices and containers are for you.
+If you’re tired of writing code from scratch and want to break down custom software development into independent granular components that are scalable in nature, then microservices and containers are for you.

 Succinctly speaking, Microservices and containers are the Peanut Butter and Jelly of modern day software development and deployment.
 Microservices and containers are not a “one-size-fits-all” approach but are made for different use-case scenarios.